Project Configurations for Android πŸ› οΈ

 // Don't forget to bring the proper native library files (.so) to the main/jniLibs/

-• Some Gradle tips that would be helpful.
+• Some Gradle tips would be helpful.

 This is only needed when the project is using native libraries.